PS5 news: Xbox’s Phil Spencer praises the DualSense controller!

-While many speculated the PS5 reveal would focus solely on its games, we were treated to a full console reveal that showed off TWO PS5 consoles: the Standard and Digital Editions.
+We were first treated to a full console reveal in Sony’s June showcase that showed off TWO PS5 consoles: the Standard and Digital Editions.

 When questioned about the size of the PlayStation 5 he simply replied “Thermals.”

-This will be a relief to owners of the original PS4 who have to withstand the jet-engine level noise that the console’s fans make in an attempt to cool the system down.
+This is a relief to owners of the original PS4 who have to withstand the jet-engine level noise that the console’s fans make in an attempt to cool the system down.

 What is the DualSense?

-The DualSense PS5 controller is dubbed as the future of gaming – and it certainly brings with it a load of changes.
+The DualSense PS5 controller was dubbed as the future of gaming – and it certainly brings with it a load of changes.

 The controller departs from the traditional PlayStation controller slightly, opting for a more ergonomic design.
-We also know that the DualSense controller will feature Haptic Feedback, Adaptive Triggers, and a built-in mic.
+We also know that the DualSense controller includes Haptic Feedback, Adaptive Triggers, and a built-in mic.

 Will my PS4 controller work with PS5?

 Yes, but only for PS4 games.
 You can also check out what has changed about the PS5 controller right here.

 READ MORE: Will your PS4 controller work with a PS5?